pegasus-isi/jetstream-pegasus/README.md

 Once the master has been bootstrapped, you may start worker VMs.
 To bootstrap those, log into the master again, and from there run:

+  - Log in to the master, and use ssh-agent forwarding (ssh -A ...)
   - cd /srv/jetstream-pegasus
   - ./bootstrap-worker.sh [WORKERHOSTNAME]